The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Homeowners in Chicago pay an average of $3,128 per year for home insurance.

-But rates depend on where you live in Chicago.
+But rates depend on where you live near Chicago.
 In Chicago Heights, the average rate for home insurance is $2,717 per year.
-But in North Chicago, the average price for coverage is $2,523 per year.
+And in Schaumburg, the average price for coverage is $2,433 per year.

 Western Springs, a suburb to the southwest of Chicago, has the cheapest home insurance in Illinois, with an average cost of $2,324 per year.
-Cypress, in the southern tip of the state, has the most expensive average rate, with a policy costing $3,492 per year.
+Cypress, in the southern tip of the state, has the most expensive average rate, with a policy at $3,492 per year.
+Overall, rates in southern Illinois tend to be the highest.

 Currently Insured?